joshuaunderwood7/echo_glob/README.md

 # echo_glob
 Monitor directories for log files and echo them to STDOUT

-Have you ever needed to monitor a directory that rotating logs, changing filenames, or otherwise just want to `tail -f *` and have the system know when new files showed up?
+Have you ever needed to monitor a directory that has rotating log files, changing filenames, or otherwise just want to `tail -f *` and have the system know when new files showed up?
 Then `echo_glob.py` is the tool that you need.